individdata/rupoc/README.md

 Two different architectures were found that we wanted to evaluate, a MyData based system where the individual could consent the usage of her/his data through a MyData Operator and its Wallet implementation, and a system based on a SOLID implementation where the individuals data were imported in a (hosted) personal data store PDS and could be shared at the users will.

 # MyData implementation
-To show case the MyData variant of the implementation a MyData solution were chosen from Vastuu group in Finland.
-Its (cloud hosted) MyData Share product offered an integrated system with single sign on (SSO) implementation from Signicat and the possibility to log in with swedish test BankId clients.
+For the MyData variant of the POC a solution from Vastuu group in Finland were chosen.
+Its (cloud hosted) MyData Share product offered an integrated system with a single sign on (SSO) implementation from Signicat and the possibility to log in with Swedish test BankId clients.
 The product also contained a Wallet where the individual could control the sharing of her/his data through consents, and the MyData Share Access Gateway AGW that were to be deployed in front of the data sources - controlling the access to the data.

 The following diagram gives an oversite of the implementation.

 ![](MyData.svg)

+Since there were no appropriate test services that could be used we created four mock services for the POC that could serve test data.
+One of the services, the navet mock service, are backed by a real test service at Skatteverket.
+(But it also had to be fronted by a mocked service since the MyData Share AGW only could front REST services and the Skatteverke test service is implemented with SOAP).

+The Arbetsförmedlingen MinProfil application were mocked so it could show the creation of enriched CV profiles where data from the four mocked data sources could be fetched.
+In this case the back end mina-profiler mock service acted as a data using service from the MyData Shares point of view.

 | Repository                                                                                  |
 | ------------------------------------------------------------------------------------------- |